 Well… maybe not.

 Remember back in the day when the men would eat bacon, eggs, and a slice of toast for breakfast and then go out and work on the farm all day?
-The fat and protein combination with a little bit of carbs gave them the satiety and energy they needed.
+The fat and protein combined with a few carbs gave them the satiety and energy they needed.
 How do you feel after eating a bowl of cereal, a pancake, or a bagel?
 How soon are you hungry again?

 Protein also helps to keep you feeling full, but most importantly, it sends amino acids to your brain to wake it up and start firing off those neurotransmitters.
 Have a kid with ADHD?
 This is a perfect breakfast or before school snack.